JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 ![step29](./steps/step29.png)

-As you can see the celery has picked up the task, and we got the response as **“Email Sent”** with the message ID.
+As you can see, Celery has picked up the task, and we got the response as **“Email Sent”** with the message ID.

 ![step30](./steps/step30.png)